TurboVNC/turbovnc/BUILDING.md

     cmake -G"NMake Makefiles" -DCMAKE_BUILD_TYPE=Release [additional CMake flags] {source_directory}
     nmake

-This will build either a 32-bit or a 64-bit version of TurboVNC, depending on which version of __cl.exe__ is in the `PATH`.

 Replace `nmake` with `ninja` and `NMake Makefiles` with `Ninja` if using Ninja.